Our specialist nursery

 Circle Centre particularly incorporates the SCERTS Model, which is a research-based educational approach and multidisciplinary framework that directly addresses the core challenges faced by children with ASD and related disabilities, and their families.
 It focuses on the areas of Social Communication, Emotional Regulation and Transactional Support as the highest priorities.

-Circle is staffed by professionals with specific expertise in this field and is developing its reputation as a centre of excellence and resource base with regard to early intervention for children with autism/communication difficulties.
+Circle Centre is staffed by professionals with specific expertise in this field and is developing its reputation as a centre of excellence and resource base with regard to early intervention for children with autism/communication difficulties.

 Early Years Foundation Stage

 At the same time, Circle Centre enables children with autism spectrum disorders and other communication difficulties to access all aspects of the Early Years Foundation Stage.
-It is the unique interplay between enabling children to access experiences and learning that all children should have whilst, alongside this, catering for their different and particular needs and learning styles, by using specialist methods and approaches, that distinguishes the curriculum and teaching approaches used at Puzzle from most other Early Years settings.
+It is the unique interplay between enabling children to access experiences and learning that all children should have whilst, alongside this, catering for their different and particular needs and learning styles, by using specialist methods and approaches, that distinguishes the curriculum and teaching approaches used at Circle Centre from most other Early Years settings.

 The four guiding themes of the EYFS are incorporated into our planning to ensure we address all of the child’s needs.
 These are: